SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-services-client.md

 #### Jasper Control Center

-Refer to [Device protocol guide > Connectivity](/device-protocols/connectivity) in the User guide for information about how to set these credentials.
+Refer to [Device Management > Connectivity](/users-guide/device-management/#connectivity) in the *User guide* for information about how to set these credentials.

 #### Ericsson